Alberto Puig: Motorcycle racing career

 Puig had his best year in 1994, when he finished in fifth place in the 500 cc class.
 In 1995, Puig became the first Spanish competitor to win his home nation's 500 cc Grand Prix when he won the 1995 Spanish Grand Prix.
 He then scored two more podium results to place himself in third place in the world championship, before he crashed heavily during practice for the 1995 French Grand Prix and broke his left leg, ending his season prematurely.
 He returned in 1996 but his injuries hindered his progress and he decided to retire at the end of the 1997 season at the age of 30.

 Team manager

 Puig runs the Red Bull MotoGP Academy, designed to find and train promising Grand Prix racers and, he is credited with starting the careers of Casey Stoner, Dani Pedrosa and Toni Elías.
 Puig also acted as manager for Pedrosa.
-He was named as Repsol Honda's team principal for the 2018 season and has continued in that role through the present 2025 season.
+He was named as Repsol Honda's team principal for the 2018 season and has continued in that role through the 2025 season.